Romulo-Moraes/Assembly-Toolkit/6. Arithmetic/README.md

 # 6. Arithmetic
 Arithmetic is really important in software, even more in complex programs, like AI, games, etc...
 However, here in the low-level it's important too.
-There're four basic arithmetic operations that the CPU can do, being them add, subtract, multiply and divide, and we'll see how each one work now.
+There're four basic arithmetic operations that the CPU can do, being them add, subtract, multiply and divide, and we'll see how each one works now.

 ## 6.1 Flags
 Before start talking about the methods to do arithmetic in assembly is important talk about CPU flags.
 A CPU flag is used for store a information representing something that have just happened, and this "something" could be a overflow or even representing that the result of a arithmetic operation resulted in zero.
 This can be used to decide what to do, mainly in jumps, after the cmp opcode, that is what usually create flags.

 ## 6.1 Add
-There're two ways of add something in Assembly language, one more sophisticated and a simple one, we already saw them before and they are the *add* and *inc*.
+There're two ways of add something in Assembly language, one more sophisticated and a simple one, we already saw them before and they are the **add** and **inc**.
 ```txt
 add - Accepts two operands, the left operand will be incremented by the value of the second operand.